abhishekkundu25/mru-buffers/README.md

 ### Preview mode

-Cycling uses preview semantics by default: buffers that you jump to via `H`/`L` do not get committed to the front of the MRU list until you actually touch them (insert, move, edit).
+Cycling uses preview semantics by default: buffers that you jump to via your cycle keys (defaults: `[b` / `]b`) do not get committed to the front of the MRU list until you actually touch them (insert, move, edit).
 Internal cursor events and repeated cycle presses are ignored so the ring stays stable while you browse around.

 ### Pins